Part Time Veterinary Technician

 Required Professional Licensing or Certifications:

-Physical Demands: The work is performed in animal housing areas and shelter surroundings.
-Typical position requires workers to walk or stand for long periods; lift and carry up to 50 pounds; climb stairs, bend, reach, hold, grasp and turn objects.
+Physical Demands: The work is performed in the surgery unit, intake office, intake bay, kennels and surrounding areas.
+Typical positions require workers to walk or stand for long periods; lift and carry up to 40 pounds; climb stairs, bend, reach, hold, grasp and turn objects

 Send your resume to vetcare@caabr.org